`

 “Every spirit that confesseth that Jesus Christ is come in the flesh is of God” (1 John 4:2).

 I once thought that referencing Jesus as "the son of man" belittled His deity.
-But Jesus was “son of man (i.e., anthropos G444, human being).”
+But Jesus was indeed “son of man (i.e., anthropos G444, human being).”
 He was born of woman under the Law of Moses (Galatians 4:4).
-A son of man” dies (Isaiah 51:12); “son of man” dwells, passes by (Jeremiah 49:18).
-Ezekiel was a “son of man” (Ezekiel 2:1); Daniel is “son of man” (Daniel 8:17).
-The prophesy of the coming Messiah was that He looked like ason of man” (Daniel 7:13).
+A “son of man” dies (Isaiah 51:12); “son of man” dwells, passes by (Jeremiah 49:18).
+Ezekiel was a “son of man” (Ezekiel 2:1); Daniel was “son of man” (Daniel 8:17).
+The prophesy of the coming Messiah was that He looked like a “son of man” (Daniel 7:13).
 But all are called upon to worship Him.
 But are we to worship a mere man?

 What is the incarnate nature of Jesus?
 Wrestling with this question has revolved such opposing “hypostatic” doctrines of the Jehovah Witnesses on the one hand (“full human”?) and the Christian Scientists (“full deity”?) on the other hand.